-This four week program will be led by Dr. John Mann and Dr. Kate Lang.
-They will teach the course: Public History in England .
+This four-week program in 2017 will be led by Dr. John Mann (History) and Dr. Kate Lang (History), who will teach the course: Public History in England.
 This exciting historically focused program will begin in Grantham at Harlaxton College, the British campus of the University of Evansville.
+Part of Harlaxton's unique academic strength is seeing firsthand the places you are studying.
+The travel and field trips to museums and historical sites are an integral part of the course.
 Students will travel to York, Durham, Liverpool, Birkenhead, and London to explore public history throughout England.

 HOUSING & MEALS

 You will share double or triple rooms in Harlaxton Manor while in Grantham.
 Meals are served cafeteria-style in the Dining Hall.
 There are also laundry facilities, "telly" lounge with VCR/DVD, a general store in the Manor, and campus-wide wireless access.
 While traveling in York, Liverpool, and London, the group will stay in hostel style housing with a few meals included.

 You will travel with other UW-Eau Claire students and faculty during the program.
 You will have opportunities to get involved in the community and culture during your exploration of the public history in England.
 Additionally you will have the opportunity to meet people in your hostels and dorms.

 - Schedule a general advising appointment with Faculty-Led Immersion staff by calling 715-836-6037 or emailing Shanti Freitas at email@example.com.

 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - Public History in England, Summer